 2. Stop multitasking.

 Most professionals fall into the trap of thinking multitasking can save time.
 In reality, it compromises the integrity and efficiency of every task you’re trying to accomplish simultaneously.
 Whether you’re checking your email during a meeting or trying to finish a project while holding a conversation with a colleague, learn to recognize when you’re multitasking and cut it out.
+Try using one of these time blocking apps to help.

 3. Shut off notifications.